 The game was released alongside another Speech Pack, which at three floppies couldn’t contain more than a few audio files for comms exchanges.
 The success of Privateer led it to receive an expansion in early 1994, Righteous Fire.

 In Righteous Fire, the Retros have managed to steal and copy your advanced Steltek gun, and are being supplied by the Kilrathi to cause chaos in the Confederation.
 You must use every contact at your disposal to bring them down, whether you’re a pirate, a merchant, or a mercenary.
-Divided into ‘episodes’ containing multiple missions each, you must find the contacts to start these bits of the plot on your own, unlike the more straightforward plot progression of the first game.
+Divided into ‘episodes’ containing multiple missions each, you must find the contacts to start these bits of the plot on your own, unlike the more straightforward plot progression of the base game.
 Roughly at the halfway point, however, the plot becomes linear again.
 Nevertheless, you get to keep all your equipment from your Privateer save file, and the same open gameplay is available alongside the story.
 Some tweaks have been made to existing weapons and systems while adding a few new guns to play with.

 While no ports of the game or its expansion were created at the time, the traditional deluxe edition would arrive in 1994 on CD-ROM.
 This edition included Righteous Fire and the Speech Pack, with the latter expanded to cover every single cutscene in the game in the style of Strike Commander.
 Times were changing, with an increased emphasis on absorbing, cinematic art direction in PC games, so it only made sense.